vuejs/v2.vuejs.org/source/guide/index.md

 vm.$data // The Model
 ```

 In Vue.js, models are simply plain JavaScript objects, or **data objects**.
-You can manipulate their properties and ViewModels that are observing them will be notified of the changes.
+You can manipulate their properties and Vue instances that are observing them will be notified of the changes.
 Vue.js converts the properties on data objects into ES5 getter/setters, which allows direct manipulation without the need for dirty checking.

 The data objects are mutated in place, so modifying it by reference has the same effects as modifying `vm.$data`.
-This also makes it easy for multiple ViewModel instances to observe the same piece of data.
+This also makes it easy for multiple Vue instances to observe the same piece of data, or to externalize data manipulation into a more discrete Model/Persistence layer.

+One caveat here is that once the observation has been initiated, Vue.js will not be able detect newly added or deleted properties.
+To get around that, observed objects are augmented with `$add` and `$delete` methods.

 For technical details see [Instantiation Options: data](/api/instantiation-options.html#data).